-There is a switch on the front of the dispenser's e-box that acts as an interrupt to the main control board (see Section 7.1 for more information).
+There is a switch on the front of the dispenser's e-box that acts as an interrupt to the main control board.
 When the switch is in the OFF position, the dispenser will remain powered but the control board will not.
+The switch should not be considered a substitute for unplugging the unit from the outlet.
 Only qualified personnel should service internal components or electrical wiring.

-1.2 Compressed Gases ASPHYXIATION HAZARD
+1.2 Compressed Gases